vnikonv/prisma_db_nuxt_project/README.md

 # My First Full-stack Project
-The front-end is built on Nuxt with Prisma for DB connection.
-The website implements authorization via NuxtAuth and Github.
+This front-end application is built on Nuxt with Prisma for DB connectivity.
+Authorization is implemented via NuxtAuth and Github.
 The web interface allows CRUD operations.
-The website CSS is made with Tailwinds.
+The CSS is made with Tailwinds.